OrienteerBAP/Orienteer-Guidebook/about_orienteer.md

 **High Return on Investment**

 ...
-Orienteer-based solutions are scalable.
+Orienteer-based solutions are highly scalable.
 A solution can go with a growing business from a simple data model to a multi-branch business management solution.

 ##What businesses can enjoy Orienteer
 Developers of applied data warehouses, like ERP, CRM, whatever.